AhmedFahmySoliman/RobustExoControl/README.md

 ![Fig1](https://user-images.githubusercontent.com/82141384/116953596-579e5c00-ac96-11eb-9c7c-ed30a01e2024.png)
 <p> Fig. 1: Left: Self-balancing Lower body exoskeleton Co-Ex.
 Right: Its MSC.ADAMS simulation model.<p>

+## Statistical Analysis
+The statistical analysis section used to generate the following items:
 ### Figure 1
 The figure illustrates the results for a perturbation free walking motion with forward velocity of 0.3m/s.
 The plot shows mean±SD variation regions for 8 consecutive steps.
 Pink, green, and blue regions indicate the corresponding variations for ZIF, BAC, and CMC responses, respectively.
 Mean variations were denoted via solid lines accordingly.
 In this Figure, we plotted the ZMP variation
 (_x<sub>zmp</sub>_, _y<sub>zmp</sub>_) and pitch axis angular velocity _ω_<sub>pitch</sub> for the three controllers in question.